unusep/main/docs/DeveloperGuide.md

 1. User types in the command.
 2. System finds the task at that index.
-3. The task details are changed accordingly
+3. A new task is created based on new attributes and old attributes.
-(E.g. title, description, start time, end time, category).
+(E.g. title, description, start time, end time, recurring interval, category).
+4. System replaces the old task with new task.
-4. System displays the details of the newly edited task. <br>
+5. System displays the details of the newly edited task. <br>
 Use case ends.

 **Extensions**

 1a. `edit` command followed by the wrong parameters.

 > 1a1.
-System indicates the error and display the correct format for user.
+System indicates the error and display the correct format for user.<br>
 > Use case ends.

-1b.`edit` command is followed by the non-existent `INDEX`.
+2a.`edit` command is followed by the non-existent `INDEX`.

-> 1.b.1 System indicates the error that the `INDEX` is non-existent
+> 2a1.
+System indicates the error that the `INDEX` is non-existent<br>
 > Use case ends.

-1c. `TITLE` is empty string.

-> 1c1.
-System indicates the error that `TASK_NAME` is empty.
+3a.
+System is able to parse `START` or `END`, which are not in standard format.

-> Use case ends.
+> Use case resumes from step 2.

-1d.
-System is not able to parse `START` or `END` which is not in standard format.
+3b.
+System is unable to parse `START` or `END`, which are not in standard format.

+> 3b1.
+System indicates the error to user.<br>
+> Use case resumes from step 2.

+3c. `START` time is after `END` time

-> 1d1.
-System will create the task without `START` and `END` date.
+> 3c1.
+System indicates the error to user<br>
+> Use case ends

+3d.
+There is not `START` time or `END` time while `reucrring` interval is supplied

-> 1d2.
-System indicates the error to user.
+> 3d1.
+System indicates the error to user<br>
+> Use case ends

+3e.
+The category does not exist in the system<br>
+> 3e1.
+System creates a new category<br>
-> Use case resumes from steps 2.
+> Use case resumes from step 3

+3f.
+The category does not exist in the system<br>
+> 3f1.
+System creates a new category<br>
+> 3f2.
+The category name is invalid<br>
+> 3f3.
+System indicates the error<br>
+> Use case ends

+4a.
+The replacement of task results in duplication in task list
+> 4a1.
+System indicates the error <br>
+> Use case ends

 [//]: # (@@author A0139401N)
 #### Use case: Delete task